textninja/textninja.github.io/posts/2022-01-01-link-gke-to-domain.md

 outcome: success
 ---

-Exposing routes in Google Kubernetes Engine to a domain name I own is something I've done in the past, but these challenges are not only opportunities to try new things, but a chance to practice things I already know, whether I have them down pat or am starting to get rusty (as is the case here).
+Exposing routes in Google Kubernetes Engine to my own domain name is something I've done in the past, but these challenges are not only opportunities to try new things, but a chance to practice things I already know, whether I have them down pat or am starting to get rusty (as is the case here).